khiemfle/chat-embed/README.md

 # Chat Embed

-Javascript library to display embed chatbot on your website
+Javascript library to display embed chatbot on your website.
+This repository is a customization of [FlowiseChatEmbed](https://github.com/FlowiseAI/FlowiseChatEmbed) with additional support for other backends like n8n.

 ![Chat Embed](https://github.com/khiemfle/chat-embed/blob/main/images/ChatEmbed.gif?raw=true)

+## Tribute

+This project is based on the excellent work by the [Flowise](https://github.com/FlowiseAI/Flowise) team.
+We extend our gratitude to them for creating the original chat embed library that made this customization possible.

 Install: